ursi-2020/technical-base/doc/vm_installation.md

 - "Configuration > Shared Folder".
 ![config](./images/configuration.png)
 ![sharedFolder](./images/shared_folder.png)
+### Change technical-base to the name of your GIT repository of your APP!
 - Edit the shared folder so that it points to the previously cloned local git repository.
 ![link](./images/link.png)
 - Right click on the machine > start > start without display.